xiGUAwanOU/tech-note/operating-systems/unix-like/cpu-stats-explained.md

 These three meta states can be further subdivided.

-Usually, we see 7 CPU stats using the `top` command:
+Usually, we see 7 CPU stats using the `top` command on a Linux system:

 * `us`: User, see above.
 * `sy`: System, see above.